Skip to content

 Immigration of female doctors from the U.S. to Canada

 Due to recent events in the U.S., as well as policy reforms, many healthcare professionals are seriously considering moving to Canada.
-Among them are doctors from certain specialties in the U.S., particularly gynecologists, pathologists, intensive care specialists, and family medicine practitioners, who have started showing interest in relocating to Canada.
+Certain professionals in the U.S. have started showing interest in relocating to Canada, among them are gynecologists, pathologists, intensive care specialists, and family medicine practitioners.
 This shift is largely due to changes in the U.S. political landscape, especially the tightening of laws concerning women’s health and reproductive rights.

-Where does the puzzle fit, and why do doctors want to leave a country where their salaries are twice as high as in Canada?
+But still the puzzle doesn’t get together...
+So why doctors want to leave the country where their salaries are twice higher than in Canada?

-Concerns over possible restrictions on contraceptives and access to women’s healthcare services.
+Concerns over possible restrictions on contraceptives and access to women’s healthcare services arise drastically.

 Some doctors are worried about the increasing polarization in medicine, the rise of misinformation, and pressure on medical professionals in the U.S.